Budget

 When creating a budget, a coherent pricelist is automatically assigned to it:

-2. Otherwise assign company default pricelist
+2. Otherwise wethod picks the company default pricelist

-Pricelist can be changed for a budget by choosing the new one from a list of available pricelists:
+Pricelist can be changed for a budget by choosing the new one from a list of available pricelists.

 The Workflow